David-Lor/Arduino-PowerOutageDetector/README.md

 ## Requirements

-- Arduino, any basic model is enough.
+- Arduino, any basic model is enough, but Serial is required (internal Serial<->USB converter recommended).
 Built on Arduino Nano compatible board with ATMega168P MCU.
 - PC817C Optocoupler.
 - 5V AC-DC adapter.
 - A device to read the Serial output of the Arduino and perform the required actions on power ON or OFF (e.g. send a message to a MQTT topic, turn ON/OFF a computer...).